canonical/real-time-ubuntu-docs/docs/explanation/priority-inversion-inheritance.rst

     Unbounded priority inversion: A high-priority task being indefinitely delayed by a medium-priority task due to a lack of proper priority management.

-In this specific example, task M finishes running and releases the CPU -- where the horizontal bar turns from green to red in the drawing -- allowing task L to start running again while still holding the lock.
+In this specific example, task M finishes running and releases the CPU -- where the horizontal bar turns from green to purple in the diagram -- allowing task L to start running again while still holding the lock.
 Only once task L releases it, task H will wake up and acquire the lock, starting its work within the critical section.

 Priority inversion occurred on the Mars Rover, and it is a critical challenge for developers and engineers working with real-time systems.
 With unbounded priority inversion, the need for priority inheritance becomes clear.